SovereignCloudStack/security-infra-scan-pipeline/docs/reports.md

 # Using Automated Pentesting Reports for CSPs, Operators, and Users

-This section outlines how Cloud Service Providers (CSPs), operators, and users can leverage automated pentesting reports focused on Infrastructure-as-a-Service (IaaS) and Container-as-a-Service (CaaS) environments.
+This section outlines how Infrastructure Operators (Cloud Service Providers - CSPs) and users can leverage automated pentesting reports focused on Infrastructure-as-a-Service (IaaS) and Container-as-a-Service (CaaS) environments.
 It explains the importance of daily and weekly reports for identifying and mitigating vulnerabilities, configuration issues, and security gaps in cloud infrastructure.
 Additionally, this documentation describes actionable processes for vulnerability management, tailored for both environments, and provides insights for operations with and without a Security Operations Center (SOC).